Poland–Yugoslavia relations: Interbellum and World War II

+Post-war period

 After the end of the war until the 1948 two countries were in the Soviet sphere of influence.
 In 1946 two countries signed the Agreement on Friendship and Mutual Assistance.
 While the Polish Workers' Party needed a couple of years and Soviet support to gain the power in the country, Communist Party of Yugoslavia was able to establish control over the country already in 1945 without any significant Soviet support.
 This led new Yugoslav authorities to expect the status of an ally instead of a satellite state within the Eastern Bloc.
 Situation escalated in 1948 Tito–Stalin split after which Yugoslav relations with all Eastern Bloc countries, including Poland, were either suspended or significantly strained.
 Situation improved following the 1955 Belgrade declaration yet at this stage Yugoslavia was on the course of development of its Cold War non-aligned foreign policy.
 Relations of Poland normalized with significant number of Polish tourists spending their summer holidays on the Adriatic coast primarily in the Socialist Republic of Croatia.
 Formal cultural cooperation was reinitiated on the basis of the agreement signed in Belgrade on July 6, 1956.
 The relations were once again broken for some time during the 1968 Warsaw Pact invasion of Czechoslovakia when two countries were on the opposite sides in the conflict.